 2. 5HIAA is a hormone marker for the most common type of NET, particularly if the patient is presenting with flushing and diarrhea.
 Many NETs have associated syndromes and hormone markers can be a guide to help with diagnostics.
 Read more about 5HIAA and other hormone markers for different types of NET and different syndromes here Neuroendocrine Cancer – Tumour and Hormone Marker tests.

 3. Scans.
-Most NETs can be seen on a CT scan although liver metastasis can often show more clearly on an MRI.
+Most NETs can be seen on a CT scan although liver metastasis can often show more clearly on an MRI (and on CT dual or triple phase is important due to the hypervascularity of NETs).
 There are also nuclear scan options to confirm conventional imaging findings.
-Some NETs may be accessible via endoscopy and ultrasounds can also give hints for further investigation.
-In some cases, nuclear scans will find things that conventional imaging cannot because radionuclides can normally pick up oversecreting tumours.
+Some NETs may be accessible via endoscopy and ultrasounds can also give hints for further investigation (stomach/Duodenal/Pancreatic (endoscopic ultrasound) and rectal/colon via colonoscopy.
+In some cases, nuclear scans will find things that conventional imaging cannot because radionuclides can normally pick-up oversecreting tumours.
 Read more in my article “If you can see it, you can detect it”.

 You can hear two NET specialists talking about the issues surrounding the diagnostics here.

 Thanks for reading